 Description of Research: Krishna Rao

 Dr. Rao’s clinical and research interests include the diagnosis and management of healthcare-associated infections, especially Clostridium difficile infection.
 His clinical work includes managing the University of Michigan Fecal Microbiota Transplantation (stool transplant) program for recurrent Clostridium difficile infection, which he co-founded.
 He also works with the Antimicrobial Subcommittee of the Pharmacy and Therapeutics Committee, where he provides expertise and support in the use of procalcitonin, a novel and promising biomarker for bacterial infections.
-He is also studies infections in older adults and the biology of aging, in affiliation with the Claude D. Pepper Older Americans Independence Center of the University of Michigan Institute of Gerontology and the Patient Safety Enhancement Program.
+He studies infections in older adults and the biology of aging, in affiliation with the Claude D. Pepper Older Americans Independence Center of the University of Michigan Institute of Gerontology and the Patient Safety Enhancement Program.